mpredli01/jnosql-beer/README.md

+#  Craft Beer Database Application
-# Getting Started with Jakarta NoSQL and MongoDB
+## Getting Started with Jakarta NoSQL and MongoDB

 The [Jakarta NoSQL](https://jakarta.ee/specifications/nosql/) specification defines a set of APIs to provide a standard implementation for most NoSQL databases.
 Jakarta NoSQL is considered "one API for many NoSQL databases" as it supports the four types of NoSQL databases: column family, document, graph and key-value.